-Melia has written a book about the project and is currently looking for representation.
+Melia has written a memoir about the project (see link for update).
 The synopsis is below.

 Six years out of college, Melia Dicker realizes that her life is moving in the wrong direction.
 She had assumed that by doing everything she was supposed to in school—making all A’s and graduating from college, then getting a good job—she would become a financially stable, reasonably happy person.
 But by the time she reaches her late twenties, she still isn’t either of those things.